What we'll commit to in writing — and a short list of things we won't.

 Data handling.

 PHI does not flow through CybrIQ.
 We do not look at packet contents.
-Our data comes from your network switches via read-only SNMP.
+Our data comes from your network switches with read-only access.
 Customer-specific telemetry is encrypted in transit and at rest.
 Telemetry residency is your choice: U.S., EU, Canada, or on-prem.

 Business Associate Agreement.